 For more information on Postbot, visit About Postbot.

 For more examples of Visualizer code in action, add any of the following collections to your workspace by forking the collection.
 You can also export and then import the collection.
 After you fork or import the collection, open a request from Collections in the sidebar, then select Send.
-Postman will display the rendered data in the Visualize tab.
+Postman displays the rendered data in the Visualization tab.

-You can debug a visualization in Postman by right-clicking in the Visualize area and choosing Inspect visualization.
-This will open the Visualizer Developer Tools attached to the sandbox.
+You can debug a visualization in Postman by right-clicking in the Visualization area, then clicking Inspect visualization.
+This opens the Visualizer Developer Tools attached to the sandbox.
 You can use it in the same way as debugging a web page.

 The Visualizer Developer Tools are only available in the Postman desktop app.